snail007/wmq/README.md

             path:/restart
             parameters:
-                api-token:string    //the api token is setting in config callback:string     //callback function name for jsonp call,if no jsonp call ,leave it empty    response:
+                api-token:string    //the api token is setting in config callback:string     //callback function name for jsonp call,if no jsonp call ,leave it empty
     response:
             type:json
             column: